Ruen ThaiFAQs

 Ruen Thai FAQs

-Yes, though immediate availability is not guaranteed.
+Yes, walk-ins are welcome.
+However, immediate availability is not guaranteed.

 We aim to be flexible.
 However, if we’re fully booked after the scheduled completion of your massage, your treatment will be shortened.
 If you’re running late, please call.

-We welcome accompanied children age 14 or 15 and unaccompanied clients age at least 16.
+Yes, we welcome accompanied children age 14 or 15 and unaccompanied clients age at least 16.

 We use coconut oil with no additives.
 Allergic reactions to coconut oil are rare.
-Because the coconut is not a true nut, it is usually safe for people with nut allergies.
-Before your massage, reassure yourself about the suitability of our massage oil and our optional compresses, balms and essential oils.
-Traditional Thai massage can be performed without oil.
+Because the coconut is not a true nut, it is almost always safe for people with nut allergies.

 Be clean!
 Arrive early to confirm and pay.
 If your massage involves oil, undress to your underclothes in the treatment room and cover yourself with the towel provided.
 Your therapist will knock, enter when you’re ready and begin the massage.
 Do communicate with your therapist about pressure and areas as needed, especially if you feel any discomfort or pain.
-Otherwise, chat, remain quiet or sleep as you prefer.
+Otherwise: chat, remain quiet or sleep – as you prefer.

 No, but our therapists welcome tips for good service.
 All tips go directly to your therapist(s).
 The average massage career lasts six years.